iWasAWizard/BEND/docs/BEND_Quickstart.md

 -   **For CPU-only:**
     ```bash
     ./scripts/manage.sh up
+    ```
-    ```-   **For NVIDIA GPU acceleration:**
+-   **For NVIDIA GPU acceleration:**
     ```bash
     ./scripts/manage.sh up --gpu
     ```

 The first time you run this, it will build the custom Docker images and may take several minutes.
-Subsequent starts will be much faster.

 ## Step 5: Verify the Installation